Regency Center: History

 The venue opened in 1909 as the "Scottish Rite Temple", built by the Scottish Rite as a masonic lodge.
 In 1966, the lodge was purchased by Blumenfeld Enterprises and converted into an 800-seat movie theater.
 The theater opened as "Regency I" on December 22, 1967, with a showing of The Birds, the Bees and the Italians.
 The neighboring building, known as "Regency II" was formerly the Avalon Ballroom.
 Blumenfeld Enterprises converted this space into an adjoining movie theatre in 1968 and remained opened until 2001.
 In 1980, the building was also used by the Polish Arts and Culture Foundation as a banquet hall and dance studio until 1999 (known as the "Ruvano Dance Studio").

 The theatre closed on November 7, 1998, and the dance studio remained in the building until January 1999.
 The venue remained dormant until it was purchased by Scott Robertson in 2000.
-Renvoations for the space began February 2001, with a grand reopening as the "Regency Center" in March 2002.
+Renovations for the space began February 2001, with a grand reopening as the "Regency Center" in March 2002.
 During this time, the venue was primarily used for corporate events, trade shows and weddings, with 9-15 concerts held annually.
 In 2008, the Warfield Theatre closed for renovations, with all concerts moved to the Grand Ballroom.
 The move increased the venue's use as a concert hall.
 Concert promoter Goldenvoice began management and operations of the venue in September 2008.
 In 2015, the venue was renamed the "Scottish Rites Bodies Regency Center" to tie in its heritage as a former masonic lodge.